 Patricia Pisters is associate of the Institute for Advanced Studies (IAS) at the University of Amsterdam.
 She member of the supervisory board of the Dutch Film Fund (Nederlands Film Fonds) and member of the advisory board of the Dutch Film Academy (Nederlandse Film Academie).
 She is connected to NICA (Netherlands Instititute for Cultural Analysis), RMeS (Research School for Media Studies) and member of SCMS (Society for Cinema and Media Studies).
 She is director of the research group Neuroaesthetics and Neurocultures and co-organisor of the PhD seminar on Film and Philosophy.
 In 2010 she was research fellow at the IKKM (Internationales Kolleg fur Kulturtechnikforschung und Medienphilosophie) of the Bauhaus University in Weimar (Germany).
 In 2010 she co-directed with Rosi Braidotti (University of Utrecht) the third International Deleuze Studies Conference Connect, Continue, Create which included a summer school "Mille Gilles" and a double art exhibition The Smooth and the Striated.
 For the Rietveld Academy Studium Generale Festival she curated an international art and science program entitled Give me a Brain!
 Clash Continuum Senses of Cerebral Screens.
 In 2013 she was co-director (with Josef Fruchtl) of the Film-Philosophy conference in Amsterdam, in collaboration with EYE Film Institute Netherlands.
 In 2016 her book Filming for the Future, about the work of Dutch filmmaker Louis van Gasteren, won the Louis Hartlooper Price for best film publication.
-In 2016 she also co-directing the International Symposium 'Worlding the Brain', dedicated to Patterns, Rhythms and Narratives in neuroscience and the humanities.
+In 2016 she also co-directing the International Conference 'Worlding the Brain', dedicated to Patterns, Rhythms and Narratives in neuroscience and the humanities.
 In 2017 Worlding the Brain has its second edition in Amsterdam, focussing on Affect, Care and Engagment, including one evening program in the Stedelijk Museum.
 See Worlding the Brain2017 website.
 From 2018 onward Worlding the Brain will move to other countries.
 Together with Adam Nocek from the Laboratory of Critical Technics of Arizona State University, she inititated the GeoMedia Research Network which had its first meetings in June 2017 at Mediamatic in Amsterdam, including a workshop and public program.
 In June 2018 she co-organized the annual NECS conference for the European Network for Cinema and Media Studies in Amsterdam.